Medications at School

 -

-Students may be allowed to self-carry certain medications while on school campus or at a campus related event such as diabetes and asthma medications.
+Students may be allowed to self-carry certain medications while on school campus or at a campus related event such as anaphylaxis, diabetes, and asthma medications.
 The student must demonstrate to the student's physician or other licensed health care provider and the school nurse, the skill level necessary to self-administer the prescription medication, including the use of any device required to administer the medication.

 A student with asthma, anaphylaxis, or diabetes may possess and self-administer prescription medicine while on school property or at a school-related event or activity if the following conditions are met:- the prescription medicine has been prescribed for that student as indicated by the prescription label on the medicine;